 When Farmers really want to boost cow weight, they add supplements to their herd’s diet.
 Protein supplements work to pack on the pounds in cows just like they do in humans.
 Another popular supplement is beet pulp, which causes cattle stomachs to expand.
 This makes more room for food — and directly increases cow weight over time.

 4. Use Creep Feeders During Weaning

+Creep feeding calves can be a great way to boost cow weights by taking some of the nutritional pressure off of the dam.
 A creep feeder allows your calf to have unrestricted access to rich solid food, without giving the adult cows the same free access.
 This allows your calves to stay near the heifers, reducing stress, without giving these adult cows a buffet on your dime.